 New Zealand Ordnance staff at Mulheim, Germany, 1919

-The Group portraits on this page are of the New Zealand Ordnance staff taken at Mulheim, Germany, February 1919 by Henry Armitage Sanders.
-On the completion of hostilities on 11 Nov 1918, the New Zealand Division as part of the British Occupation Forces in Germany was stationed at Mulheim, Germany.
-The New Zealand occupation was short-lived, and by 25 March 1919 the NZ Division had been disbanded and occupation duties handed over to a British Division.
-The New Zealand Ordnance Staff wold remain in Germany until May 1919 to manage the disposal of the Divisions equipment.
+The group portraits on this page feature the New Zealand Ordnance staff taken at Mulheim, Germany, in February 1919 by Henry Armitage Sanders.
+Following the end of hostilities on 11 November 1918, the New Zealand Division was stationed at Mulheim as part of the British Occupation Forces in Germany.
+The New Zealand occupation was brief, and by 25 March 1919, the NZ Division had been disbanded, with occupation duties handed over to a British division.
+The New Zealand Ordnance Staff remained in Germany until May 1919 to manage the disposal of the division’s equipment.

-• A large group photo of the Demobilisation Staff representing most of the units of the NZ Division.
-Then caption found on the back of the first print only states “Occupation of Germany” and has no details of the individuals in the photos.
+• A large group photo of the Demobilisation Staff represents most NZ Division units.
+The caption on the back of the first print only states “Occupation of Germany” and does not provide details of the individuals in the photo.

 002122.tif